syedtasavour/GlobalXchange/README.md

-# Notes for Currency Converter App

-This document provides an overview of the Currency Converter App and its functionality.

 ## Overview

 The app is designed to allow users to convert amounts between different currencies.
 It features a user-friendly interface where users can input an amount, select currencies, and view the conversion results.